Jagapd/GovTechnology/README.md

 About Framework :

 The framework exhibits
-1. Modularity
+1. Modularity  - All the test steps , page objects are modularised which makes maintenance easy.
-2. Data Driven Test
+2. Data Driven Test - use fixtures/Data.json for providing test data
-3. Reusability
+3. Reusability - Function blocks of any page be re used
 4. Recording Test Video - Can be found in Video/test/
 5. Failure screenshots are captured - Can be found in Screenshots folder
 6. Reports generated are stored in Reports/MochaReports/reports.html